Have you ever wondered how is the CFA exam graded?

 Will CFA graders know anything about the candidates they’re grading?

-Multiple choice questions (MCQ) answer sheets are graded by machine.
+Multiple choice questions (MCQ) answer sheets are graded by computers.

 For Level 3 essay questions, graders only grade one question, and they will not know your name, your test centre, or even how you did – apart from the single question they are evaluating you for.